Newport Pilates Clinic studio

 Pilates is typically aimed at boosting overall fitness, strength and flexibility, while clinical Pilates is used to manage particular injuries, postural imbalances, and functional issues.

-What does a clinical Pilates class involve?
+What happens in a clinical Pilates session?

 Equipment includes: